dannberg/dannb-org/readme.md

 This is the personal website for Dann Berg, available at https://dannb.org.
 It is a static website created using Hugo.
 I created a custom theme I've lovingly dubbed Danntheme.

+Theme is covered by [The MIT License](https://github.com/dannberg/dannb-org/blob/master/themes/danntheme/LICENSE).
+Have fun!

 # Quick reference

 ## Running the server